 The school uniform policy has been developed through a collaborative process involving the P & F Association and staff.
 Parents are asked to monitor their children's observance of the school dress code.
-Inability to meet the code over short periods should be communicated to the class teacher.
-Students who continue to present for school in non-standard uniform items will be issued with a Uniform Infringement Notice and sanctions may apply.
+The inability to meet the code over short periods should be communicated to the class teacher.